-The Council budgeted to spend £35.086m on investment in assets of a capital nature; actual expenditure was £24.72m including £6.1m of Revenue Funded from Capital Under Statute (REFCUS).
-This was lower due mainly due to delays.
-Ongoing budgets are likely to be rolled forward into the 2022/23 budget.
+The Council budgeted to spend £38.1m on investment in assets of a capital nature; actual expenditure was £26.8m including £5.2m of Revenue Funded from Capital Under Statute (REFCUS).
+This was lower due mainly due to timing issues and schemes taking longer than anticipated.
+Ongoing budgets are likely to be rolled forward into the 2025/26 budget.
 Capital expenditure was funded from capital receipts, government grants, developer contributions, revenue contributions and the Major Repairs Reserve.

-The Usable Capital Receipts Reserve had a balance at the beginning of the year of £23.75m.
-New usable receipts during the year totalled £1.9m, £11.6m was used to finance expenditure.
-Additionally capital receipts of £1.7m arising from the sale of council housing, were set aside to be used to finance the provision of new social housing under the "one for one receipts" scheme.
-The balance of usable capital receipts carried forward at the end of the year was £15.7m.
+The Usable Capital Receipts Reserve had a balance at the beginning of the year of £12.5m.
+New usable receipts during the year totalled £11m, £11.2m was used to finance expenditure.
+Additionally capital receipts of £1.8m arising from the sale of council housing, were set aside to be used to finance the provision of new social housing under the "one for one receipts" scheme.
+The balance of usable capital receipts carried forward at the end of the year was £12.4m.

-The Balance Sheet valuation of property, plant and equipment plus investment properties at the end of the year was £441m, a 5% increase on the previous year.
-Movements within this figure can be seen in the relevant notes but most of the changes were made up by new expenditure and valuation adjustments.
+The Balance Sheet valuation of property, plant and equipment at the end of the year was £468m, an increase of £21m compared to 2023/24.
+Movements within this figure can be seen in the relevant notes. £3.69m of this increase was due to the recognition of right of use assets as a result of implementing IFRS16.
+The rest of the change was as a result of new expenditure and valuation adjustments.

-Capital commitments as at 31 March 2023 stand at £6.1m, compared with at £3.5m as at 31 March 2023.
+Capital commitments as at 31 March 2025 stand at £12.67m, compared with at £4.3m as at 31 March 2024.
 This commitment relates to the ongoing completion of various schemes including works to the town centre, new build housing, lift replacement, fire alarm installation in supported housing units and door entry system installation.